robchiral/GasBank-offline/Design document.md

 - **Dashboard:** Presents mastery summaries, quick-actions for starting/resuming sessions, and review flows for incorrect or flagged items.
 - **Session:** Runs active study sessions with support for tutor/exam modes, answer tracking, and per-question flagging.
 - **History:** Lists prior sessions with high-level results and re-opening support.
 Recent question attempts stay in view thanks to a capped, scrollable table.
 - **Content:** Browses, filters, imports/exports, and creates questions.
-Custom question forms provide five answer slots (users may leave extras blank) and enforce a single correct choice.
+The custom question editor starts with two answer slots, lets authors add/remove choices up to six, and requires every visible answer to contain text while keeping explanations/objectives optional.
+A single correct answer is still enforced.
-- **Settings:** Consolidates critical paths under a succinct “User Data” panel and exposes controls for editing the default session configuration (mode, filters, randomization) used when launching new study runs.
+- **Settings:** Consolidates critical paths under a succinct “User Data” panel, exposes backup directory and auto-backup controls, and lets users adjust the default session configuration (mode, filters, randomization) used when launching new study runs.
+- **Session Configurator:** Modal for assembling session parameters now shows the live count of questions matching the selected filters and prevents launching when the pool is empty.

 ## Extensibility & Guardrails
 - The renderer treats the default assets as canonical; any enhancements should continue to clone/normalize state before writes to avoid corrupting user data.
-- Custom content expects images to live under the managed image directory; the UI only references filenames to keep paths portable across machines.
+- Core asset references stay rooted in `data/images/`, while custom content expects images to live under the managed user-data `images/` directory; the UI only references filenames to keep paths portable across machines.
+- Backup automation relies on accurate attempt tracking; filesystem helpers guard against missing directories before writing timestamped snapshots.
 - File operations are centralized in the Electron main process to preserve sandbox boundaries and ease cross-platform support.